skip to main content

 APEX Program Objectives:

-1. Foster social-emotional well being in all students
+● Foster social-emotional well-being in all students

-2. Encourage students to become self-motivated learners
+● Encourage students to become self-motivated learners while fostering independent responsibility and accountability

-3. Enhance and demonstrate divergent and creative thinking through fluency, flexibility, originality and elaboration
+● Enhance and demonstrate divergent and creative thinking through fluency, flexibility, originality, and elaboration to develop new ideas

-4. Develop metacognitive skills
+● Develop metacognitive skills through real-life problem-solving

-5. Use communication skills that will enhance group interaction and student learning
+● Utilize communication skills that will enhance group interaction and student learning

 Identification